Adamliu1/SNLP_GCW/cluster_notes.md

 - `qdel` -- deletes queued or running jobs with given job IDs.
 - `qrsh` -- requests an interactive session with a node.
 You must provide at least the requested time and memory `qrsh -l tmem=2G,h_rt=00:05:00`.

-_**PROTIP 1:**_ There is a bunch of "test nodes" available at any time, which are automatically allocated if you make a small request (e.g. <16GB RAM total, <1h).
+_**PROTIP:**_ There is a bunch of "test nodes" available at any time, which are automatically allocated if you make a small request (e.g. <16GB RAM total, <1h).
 This may be useful when you want to run a relatively small job immediately.

 ## Job submission hello world